runninguru/Banner-Notifications---PHP-7/README.md

 This class will display banner notifications in a typical manner: red, yellow, green, and blue for each error, warning, success, and info banners.
 All errors of a given type are appended to each other until they are displayed, and multiple tyeps of banners can be displayed simultaneously.

-To test the class, go into unit_test.php and comment out/uncomment the code you want to test.

 ## Issues
 No known issues.